Robert Wagner: Return to Hollywood and Universal Pictures

-His return to America found him playing in the theatre for the first time with the lead role in Mister Roberts for one week at a holiday resort just outside Chicago.
-The disciplines of the theatre were not his forte and Wagner was glad to be back in Hollywood to find a good supporting role in the modern-day private investigator hit, Harper (1966), starring Paul Newman.
+On Wagner's return to America he started playing in a theatre for the first time with the lead role in Mister Roberts for one week at a holiday resort just outside Chicago.
+The disciplines of the theatre did not interest him and Wagner expressed glee to be back in Hollywood and find a supporting role in the modern-day private investigator hit, Harper (1966), starring Paul Newman.

 Wagner signed with Universal Pictures in 1966, starring opposite his future wife Jill St. John in the films How I Spent My Summer Vacation, a made-for-TV movie released in the United Kingdom as Deadly Roulette, and Banning (1967).
 He returned to Italy to make a caper film with Raquel Welch for MGM, The Biggest Bundle of Them All (1968).